General Terms and Conditions

 1.0 Introduction

-1.2 These Terms and Conditions together with our Engagement Letter or Authority to Act establish our agreement with the client (“client, clients and you”) with respect to all services undertaken for and provided to you (“Engagement”).
+1.3 These Terms and Conditions together with our Engagement Letter or Authority to Act establish our agreement with the client (“client, clients, you”) with respect to all services undertaken for and provided to you (“Engagement”).

-1.5 CT may from time to time amend its Terms and Conditions and Engagement Letter in respect of the future provision of Services.
-Notice of any such amendments may be by letter, brochure, email, or posting on our website.
-Your continued acceptance of any Services from CT or instruction to CT to carry out any such Services will be deemed acceptance of these amendments.
+1.5 CT may from time to time change its Terms and Conditions.
+Notice of any changes may be by letter, brochure, email, or posting on our website.

-1.6 CT is a member of the Chartered Accountants Australia and New Zealand (“CAANZ”) and as such is bound by the by-laws, regulations and Code of Ethics for Chartered Accountants.
-More information on the Code can be found on the CAANZ website: https://www.charteredaccountantsanz.com/member-services/member-obligations/codes-and-standards.
+1.6 CT is a member of the Chartered Accountants Australia and New Zealand (“CAANZ”) and as such is legally obliged to comply with the by-laws, regulations, and Code of Ethics for Chartered Accountants in New Zealand.
+More information on the Code can be found on the CAANZ website.

 2.0 Services

-2.1 CT will provide the Services and will use all reasonable commercial efforts to provide the Services in an efficient and timely manner, using the necessary expertise to the appropriate professional standard.
+2.1 CT will provide the services detailed in the Engagement Letter and will use all reasonable commercial efforts to provide such services in an efficient and timely manner, using the necessary expertise to the appropriate professional standard.

-2.2 Subject to clause 4.1, any fee stated in an Engagement Letter is valid for three months from the date of the Engagement Letter.
+2.2 Unless otherwise agreed, any fee stated in an Engagement Letter is valid for three months from the date of the Engagement Letter.

-2.3 Under current legislation, CT is legally obliged to obtain suitable identification, proof of address and a signed Authority to Act from all clients before any Services can be provided.
+2.3 Under current legislation and governing rules, CT is legally obliged to obtain suitable identification, proof of address, a signed Authority to Act, and acknowledgement of Engagement from all clients before the Engagement can commence.

 3.0 Conflict of Interest

-3.2 Under the CAANZ Code of Ethics, CT is obliged to notify clients if it becomes aware of a potential conflict of interest when providing Services for clients on a mutual transaction.
-Independence of CT from you or another party to a mutual transaction is not a requirement for an Engagement to compile financial information or provide Services and depending on the situation, it may still be permissible for CT to continue to work for everyone involved provided all parties agree.
+3.2 Under the CAANZ Code of Ethics, CT is obliged to notify clients if it becomes aware of a potential conflict of interest when providing services for clients on a mutual transaction.
+Independence of CT from you or another party to a mutual transaction is not a requirement for an Engagement to compile financial information or provide services and depending on the situation, it may still be permissible for CT to continue to work for everyone involved provided all parties agree.
 If agreement is not unanimous then CT will be obliged to refer all such clients to independent accounting firms.
-Upon the issuing of a notice of conflict, unless CT receives notice to the contrary then all parties shall be deemed to have approved CT’s continued provision of the Services.
+Upon the issuing of a notice of conflict, unless CT receives notice to the contrary then all parties shall be deemed to have approved CT’s continued Engagement.

 4.0 Your Obligations